 - Always sleep with a flashlight next to your bed.
 I keep mine in my shoe.
 It’s the first thing my foot will touch if I have to get up in the middle of the night.

-- If you’re staying in a particularly downmarket place – it could happen, especially if you’re traveling long term - check for peepholes.
-I stayed for a week in a brothel in Malawi (it was the only room available in the entire town and I was lucky to get it) and I spent most of it barricaded behind my door.
-I simply didn’t feel safe wandering down the halls, for obvious reasons, and took showers early in the afternoon, when most clients had either gone or not come in yet.
+- Check for peepholes if you’re staying in a particularly downmarket place – it could happen, especially if you’re traveling long-term.
+When I was staying alone in a hotel – well, actually, it was more of a brothel – in Malawi (it was the only room available in the entire town and I was lucky to get it), I spent most of it barricaded behind my door.
+I simply didn’t feel safe wandering down the halls, for obvious reasons (drunk customers?).
+I took showers early in the afternoon when most clients had either gone or not come in yet.
 You probably won’t be in this situation but it’s always good to know what can happen.